nerd/jDiscord/README.md

 ```

 #Using the event manager
-In order to listen for an event, create a class that implements EventListener, and register it by calling "api.getEventManager().registerListener(new YourListener(api));" All event's can be found the "me.itsghost.jdiscord.events" package and in the event section of this readme file.
+In order to listen for an event, create a class that implements EventListener, and register it by calling `api.getEventManager().registerListener(new YourListener(api));`.
+All events can be found in the `me.itsghost.jdiscord.events` package as well as the [Events](#events) section.

 ```java
 public class ExampleListener implements EventListener {